What you'll learn

 - Learn the best practices of the industry

 - Learn the best sources for obtaining and making assets like 3D models, sounds, music and animations

-Diploma in Game Development
+Diploma in Game Design and Development

 This lesson teaches students the definition of a game.
 Students will be shown various examples and they will be given the opportunity to guess if it is a game based on the definition of a game.
 We will cover the roles of the Game Designer and Game Programmer and students will learn how much goes into making a game.
 At the end of the lesson, students will be tasked with thinking of a game idea (new or existing).